liaojes/meatballskitchenjes/contact.md

 ---
 layout: page
-title: Contact
+title: contact
-tagline: You want to talk to little old me?
+tagline: so you want to talk to me?
 group: navigation
 header: Contact Me
 oldurl: /contact/